 In addition to the Marina and recreation facilities, the City owns various buildings on the island.
 City Hall at 1207 Palm Boulevard is a two story-6,800 square foot building completed in December of 1991.
 At the base of the connector, a 3,500 square-foot Public Works building was finished in April of 1991, which replaced the original building that did not survive Hurricane Hugo.
 The City owns two vacant parcels behind the Public Works property.
 The City's two fire stations, #44-41st Avenue and 30 J.C.
-Long Boulevard, were built in 2007 and 2008 respectively.
+Long Boulevard, were built in 2007 and 2008 respectively, with the latter undergoing structural repairs in 2018.
 These stations replaced structures that were built in 1991, but had to be demolished because of extensive mold infestation.
-The Water and Sewer Commission's facilities at 1300 Palm Boulevard were owned by the City; however, in 2014, the City transferred ownership of this and other properties with a contingency clause that the property would come back to the City if it ceased to be used for the provision of public water and sewer service. .
+The Water and Sewer Commission's facilities at 1300 Palm Boulevard were owned by the City until 2014, when the City transferred ownership of this and other properties with a contingency clause that the property would come back to the City if it ceased to be used for the provision of public water and sewer service.
 The City constructed a public restroom facility at 1118 Ocean Boulevard in 1991 along with a walkway to the beach to ensure that the physically challenged have access to public restrooms and the beach.
-In future years, the renovation or replacement of this facility will need to be contemplated.
+Any renovation or replacement of this facility be contemplated as the need arises.